xieyuheng/inner/persons/kent-beck/1997-smalltalk-best-practice-patterns/src/3-behavior.md

   <answer>
     Provide a method in the object to be converted that converts to the new object.
-Name the method by prepending “as” to the class of the object returned.
+Name the method by prepending "as" to the class of the object returned.
   </answer>
 </question>